 - We have received and reviewed the COVID-19 Safety Plan specific to the facility/space we are requesting to use and aligned our plan with it. - We confirm that our group will NOT exceed 50 individuals.

-From , New Province-Wide Restrictions: businesses, recreation centres or other organizations that organize or operate high risk indoor group physical activities must suspend the following activities:
+From , New Province-Wide Restrictions, businesses, recreation centres or other organizations that organize or operate high intensity indoor group physical activities must suspend high-intensity activities, including (but not limited to):